dirkschumacher/blume_messnet_api/README.md

 An API for the [BLUME data of Berlin][blume].

-The current version of the API is not deloyed.
+The current version of the API is not deloyed and is just for research purposes.

 ## Usage